-Bring your (1) Government issued driver's license or passport and (2) your medical insurance card or documentation to onsite registration.
+- Bring your - o (1) Government issued driver's license or passport - o (2) your medical insurance card or documentation

 ARTICLE 4: FACULTY ADVISOR

 4.1 Status

 Each team is expected to have a Faculty Advisor appointed by the respective university.
 The Faculty Advisor is expected to accompany the team to the competition and will be considered by competition officials to be the official university representative.